vigetlabs/olive_branch/README.md

 ## Troubleshooting

-We've seen a few folks raise issues that inbound transformations are not taking place.
+We've seen folks raise issues that inbound transformations are not taking place.
 This is often due to the fact that OliveBranch, by default, is only transforming keys when a request's Content-Type is `application/json`.

+Note that your HTTP client library may suppress even a manually specified `Content-Type` header if the request body is empty (e.g. [Axios does this](https://github.com/axios/axios/issues/86)).
+This is a common gotcha for GET requests, the body of which are [often expected to be empty](https://stackoverflow.com/questions/978061/http-get-with-request-body) for reasons of caching.
+If you're seeing the middleware perform on POST or PATCH requests, but not GET requests, this may be your issue.

-If you would like to force inbound transformation on every request, you must define an override for the `content_type_check` functionality:
+You may choose to force inbound transformation on every request by overriding the `content_type_check` functionality:

 ```ruby
 config.middleware.use OliveBranch::Middleware, content_type_check: -> (content_type) { true }